MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-ncsi.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting enables you to specify the URL of the corporate website, against which an active probe is performed.

 <!--/Description-->
 > [!TIP]